iver56/loudness/README.md

 # loudness

 A Python lib (C++ under the hood) for calculating loudness (in LUFS) with the ITU BS.1770 loudness algorithm.
 Useful for EBU R 128 compliance.
+Based on [libloudness](https://github.com/nomonosound/libloudness) (original implementation by Magnus Bro Kolstø, Nomono).

 ## Installation